Ordering Questions (previously FAQ)

 Sign up for our newsletter.
 We frequently send out coupons.
-We also offer bulk discounts on beads, rhinestone banding, fabric, and stickers.
+We also offer bulk discounts on beads and a few other items.
 Click here to read details.

 What tribe runs this business?

-Besides Ellie, Bead & Powwow Supply staff have represented a number of tribes, including other Saginaw Chippewa members and descendants, several Odawa tribes of Michigan, and some non-indigenous folk.
+Besides Ellie, Bead & Powwow Supply staff have represented a number of tribes, including other Saginaw Chippewa members and descendants, several other Anishinaabe bands, and some non-indigenous folk.